Alex Robertson (Australian rules footballer)

 Alexander John Robertson (4 January 1887 – 6 August 1915), a geologist and mining engineer, was an Australian rules footballer who played for the University Football Club in the Victorian Football League (VFL) in 1910.

 He served in the First AIF, and was killed in action at Gallipoli, Ottoman Turkey.

 Family

-The son of James Lang Robertson (1858-1929), M.A., and Annie Robertson (1859-1944), née McArthur, Alexander John Robertson was born at Bundalaguah, near Sale, in Gippsland, Victoria, on 4 January 1887, where his father was the headmaster of the local State School.
+The son of James Lang Robertson (1858-1929), and Annie Robertson (1859-1944), née McArthur, Alexander John Robertson was born at Bundalaguah, near Sale, in Gippsland, Victoria, on 4 January 1887, where his father was the headmaster of the local State School.

-He married Violet Ann "Dear Wah" Chapman (1885-1917) in 1911.
-Violet, who had left for England not long after Robertson's death, and who had served for almost two years with the Voluntary Aid Detachment at Coulter Hospital, in London, and had just qualified to serve in France as an ambulance driver, was killed in a riding accident, in London's Hyde Park, on 30 November 1917.
+He married Violet Ann "Dear Wah" Chapman (1885-1917), in Perth, Western Australia on 29 June 1911.
+Violet left for England not long after Robertson's death, served for almost two years with the Voluntary Aid Detachment at Coulter Hospital, in London, and qualified to serve in France as an ambulance driver.
+She was killed in a riding accident, in London's Hyde Park, on 30 November 1917.